Steve Harrington: Season 4

 In spring 1986, Steve continues to work at the video store with Robin, and remains close friends with Dustin.
 After cheerleader Chrissy Cunningham is mysteriously found dead inside the trailer of fellow student Eddie Munson, Steve and Robin help Dustin and Max locate Eddie.
 They reveal the existence of the Upside Down to him, and name the entity that killed Chrissy: Vecna.

 When Vecna possesses Max, Steve alongside Dustin and Lucas frees her from his curse by playing her favorite song, "Running Up That Hill", on her headphones, having learned from Nancy and Robin that music breaks his spell.
 Based on Max's account of what she saw while possessed, Steve and the others investigate the abandoned home of Victor Creel, who was arrested for the deaths of his wife, son and daughter (which the group believes Vecna to have committed) in the 1950s.
 They notice the lights flickering and later exploding while Vecna claims his third victim.

 Dustin later notices his compass malfunctioning and realizes that a gate to the Upside Down must be nearby.
 The gang traces the source to Lover's Lake; Steve dives down to investigate, but is dragged into the Upside Down by a tendril and swarmed by bat-like creatures.
 Nancy, Robin and Eddie arrive and protect him.
 While traveling the Upside Down, Eddie notices that Steve is still in love with Nancy and encourages him to act on his feelings.

 The group finds another gate at the site of Chrissy's murder and escapes the Upside Down, but Nancy is briefly possessed by Vecna and shown a vision of Hawkins being torn apart.
 The group plans to kill Vecna that night; Max volunteers to bait Vecna into possessing her as the others attack him while he is distracted.
 Steve, Nancy and Robin go to the Creel house in the Upside Down; on the way, Steve admits to Nancy that he is still in love with her, and thanks her for making him a better person.

 The group finds Vecna inside the Creel house; Steve and Robin set him ablaze using Molotov cocktails while Nancy shoots him, apparently killing him.
 However, Vecna manages to briefly kill Max, allowing a fourth gate to open and unleash faults that tear through Hawkins.
 Two days later, the town recovers from an "earthquake".
 Steve, Dustin and Robin volunteer to help affected victims, where Steve encourages Robin to talk to her crush, Vickie.
-However, the Upside Down begins to infiltrate Hawkins, ripping ravines throughout its streets, unleashing complete and utter chaos.